nomadjimbob/mikio/README.md

 ## Releases

   * ***2020-10-01***
-    * Fix for `sidebarMobileDefaultCollapse` option being inconsistant in code and not working correctly [#11](https://github.com/nomadjimbob/mikio/issues/11).
+    * Fix for `sidebarMobileDefaultCollapse` option being inconsistent in code and not working correctly [#11](https://github.com/nomadjimbob/mikio/issues/11).
 Thanks to GJRobert for catching that.

   * ***2020-09-27***
     * Sidebars hidden by default in mobile view [#10](https://github.com/nomadjimbob/mikio/issues/10)